 While you might be tempted to add in the minimum amount of callouts and call it a day, DON'T!
 Add in a few extras.
 Google will select which ones to show and you'll be able to start getting some data as to which ones people are engaging with and which ones they aren't.
 Take a look at this example below: the bottom callout extension is 4/6 on the list for most impressions, but dead last when it comes to CTR, conversions, and conversion rate.
 Plus, its cost per conversion is about twice that of the other callouts.

 It's important to point out here that this poorly performing callout extension is one that both our team and the client had identified as being a key differentiator for them, and was one we wanted to highlight in many of our marketing campaigns.
-With this knowledge in hand we were able to run some A/B tests of the other campaigns which found similar data – the key audience were just not interested in this callout.
+With this knowledge in hand, we were able to run some A/B tests of the other campaigns which found similar data – the key audience was just not interested in this callout.
 This helped us re-shape our campaign and further increase engagement.